By continuing to use this site, you agree to the use of cookie. You can find out more by following this link.

 - Business partners, suppliers and sub-contractors for the performance of any contract that we enter into with them or you; or

-- Advertisers and search engine providers that assist us in the improvement and optimisation of the Abbot Website.
+- Advertisers and search engine providers that assist us in the improvement and optimisation of the Abbott Website.

 It is Abbott’s practice to require such third party service providers to keep your personal information confidential and to use your personal information only to perform functions for Abbott and in accordance with Abbott’s instructions.
 Abbott further reserves the right to disclose your personal information to respond to authorized information requests from government authorities or when otherwise required by law.
 In the event Abbott sells one of its product lines or divisions, Abbott will only transfer your personal information to the buyer subject to your consent where required by applicable law so that the buyer can continue to provide you with information and services.